MarquezProject/marquez/docs/quickstart.md

 ## Example

 In this example, we show how you can collect dataset and job metadata using Marquez.
-We also encourage you to familiarize yourself with the [data model](https://marquezproject.github.io/marquez/#data-model) and [APIs](./openapi.html) of Marquez.
+We encourage you to familiarize yourself with the [data model](https://marquezproject.github.io/marquez/#data-model) and [APIs](./openapi.html) of Marquez.

 > **Note:** The example shows how to collect metadata via direct HTTP API calls using `curl`.
 But, you can also get started using our client library for [Java](https://github.com/MarquezProject/marquez-java) or [Python](https://github.com/MarquezProject/marquez-python).

 #### STEP 1: CREATE A NAMESPACE

 Before we can begin collecting metadata, we must first create a _namespace_.
 A `namespace` helps you organize related dataset and job metadata.
 Note that datasets and jobs are unique within a namespace, but not across namespaces.
+For example, the job `my-job` may exist in the namespace `this-namespace` and `other-namespace`, but not both.
 In this example, we will use the namespace `my-namespace`:

 ##### REQUEST